Dog showing signs of stress and anxiety

 • Situational anxiety: Specific triggers like car rides or vet visits.

-Behavioral Signs of Anxiety in Dogs
+Signs of Anxiety in Dogs

-Dog looking stressed or worried
+Dog looking worried or stressed

 Physical signs

-• Panting without physical exertion โ€” often misread as being "hot"
+• Panting without physical exertion โ€” often misread as being hot

 • Trembling or shaking โ€” obvious in acute fear, subtle in chronic anxiety